lee2sman/everyday/README.md

 85
 oh, just some goals-sheet-maker
 86
-a zine-maker! wooo! includes a help screen! should be built into a bigger tool!
+a zine-maker! wooo! includes a help screen! it has its own documentation and is being built out. needs to output pdf!
 87
 it's 83, the scan-camera hosted on glitch.com and embedded here so it'll work in other peoples' browsers because it's using https now
+88
+Printster7200, a generative poster-maker! it's modified from 86's code (ZineMaker2054) but now it's a single page poster-maker. should be built into a more robust tool!